MaibornWolff/retro/README.md

 $ cd frontend && yarn start && cd ..
 ```

-After starting the servers visit `localhost:3000` to use the app.
+After starting the servers, visit `localhost:3000` to use the app.

 ### Board Data

 The board data lives currently inside `backend/storage`.
-All boards have a unique ID and are saved as `<board_id>.json`.
+All boards have an unique ID and are saved as `<board_id>.json`.
 The exports are saved as `<board_id>.png`.

 ## Intent

-At work, we were using third party retrospective tools, which meant we couldn't express ourselves freely, because of privacy reasons.
-Retro provides on open-source solution, where you can host the app on your own servers.
-You can express yourself freely!
-You own the data!
+At work, we were using third party retrospective tools, which meant we couldn't express ourselves freely because of privacy reasons.
+Retro provides an open-source solution, where you can host the app on your own servers.
+You can express yourself freely again because you own the data!

 ## Contributing

-- Please use Yarn instead of NPM.
-You can install Yarn [here](https://yarnpkg.com/en/).
+- Please use [Yarn](https://yarnpkg.com/lang/en/) instead of NPM
+- Please use [Visual Studio Code](https://code.visualstudio.com/) in order to benefit from [language services](https://code.visualstudio.com/docs/languages/jsconfig)
-- The CI checks formatting and tests.
-Make sure to run `yarn format` and `yarn test` on both projects.
+- The CI checks formatting, linting and tests.
+Make sure to run the following commands on both projects:
+  - `yarn format`
+  - `yarn lint`
+  - `yarn test`